gcallah/hambone/chaps/chap4.md

 "I been acting all crazy, so they probably thought I's too out of it to guess what they was up to."

 "My friend, you do realize you killed three people in the last two days?
-A lot of folk would regard that as a bit crazy."
+A lot of folk would regard that as a little bit crazy."

-"Well, one was kinda an accident, and two was self-defense."
+"Well, as I mentioned, one was kinda an accident, and two was self-defense."

 "Look, I ain't putting you on trial.
-Jes pointin' out some inconvenient facts."
+Jes pointin' out some inconvenient facts, should somebody else put you on trial."

 They had reached the corner of Harden and College Street.
 Hiram pointed ahead, and said, "See that wall with the giant painting of Bob Marley on it?
 My apartment is just past that."